Directory | Site Map | Explanation

 This detailed study examines "objects" of worship.
 That is, it looks at whom the first Jewish believers prayed to and worshiped.
 Worship reveals a person's underlying beliefs and concepts about God.
 The NT evidence is compared with worship patterns in the Hebrew Bible, and it demands reexamination of historical Christian practice and thought.
 [1 HTML + 16 PDF pages]

-Related Text Lists
+Related Text Studies

 Daniel 7:9-14 Allusions in the N.T.